telliott99/geometry_utils/README.md

 <img src="figures/heron_crop.png" width=400>

-Draw the incircle for triangle ABC on center I.  Draw IK perpendicular to CI and BL perpendicular to CB.
+Draw the incircle for ∆ ABC on center I.  Draw IK perpendicular to CI and BL perpendicular to CB.

 We have two pairs of similar triangles.

-(Show that < L is complementary to the half angle at A).
+(Show that < L is complementary to the half angle at A.  This is most easily done by considering arcs of the circle on diameter CL.)
 Then:

 r/x = BL/BC = BL/(y+z)